Liberation of Riga from the Bolsheviks, 1919

 I Wars of Independence

-At the end of World War I, the whole of Latvia was controlled by the German 8th Army.
-In such circumstances, on November 18, 1918, the independent Republic of Latvia was declared in Riga.
-The invasion of Soviet Russia's Red Army began a few days later.
-This is how the struggle of less than two years or the War of Independence of Latvia began.
+At the end of World War I, all of Latvia was controlled by the German 8th Army.
+Under these circumstances, on November 18, 1918, the independent Republic of Latvia was declared in Riga.
+A few days later, the Soviet Red Army invaded.
+Thus began a nearly two-year-long struggle, the Latvian War of Independence.

-On the evening of January 3, 1919, the first units of the Soviet Latvian Army arrived in Riga.
-As the Bolsheviks approached Riga, the German units of the Baltic Landesver took part in the battles.
-On March 3, 1919, anti-German forces launched an attack on the Kurzeme front.
-Already on March 15, Landeswer took over Tukums and on March 18 Jelgava.
-The capture of Jelgava put Soviet Latvia on the brink of collapse.
-The Bolsheviks did their best to protect their power in Latvia.
-In order to replenish the army, he began a general mobilization, recruiting all the men who were able to fight in Latvia.
+On the evening of January 3, 1919, the first units of the Soviet Latvian Army entered Riga.
+As the Lielins approached Riga, German units of the Baltic Landeswehr joined the fighting.
+On March 3, 1919, anti-lielins forces launched an attack on the Courland front.
+Already on March 15, the Landeswehr captured Tukums and on March 18, Jelgava.
+The capture of Jelgava brought Soviet Latvia to the brink of collapse.
+The Lielins did everything possible to protect their power in Latvia.
+In order to replenish the army, they began a general mobilization, conscripting all able-bodied men remaining in Latvia.

-In the early morning of May 22, 1919, anti-great forces attacked the front of Riga.
-The resistance of the poorly supplied, trained and demoralized Soviet Latvian army was quickly broken.
-Latvian rifle regiments showed only symbolic resistance to the enemy and fled the battlefield.
-Many riflemen surrendered or deserted from their units.
-Early in the afternoon of the same day, the first units of Landeswehr reached Riga.
+In the early morning of May 22, 1919, the anti-Landeswehr forces went on the offensive on the Riga front.
+The resistance of the poorly supplied, trained and demoralized Soviet Latvian army regiments was quickly broken.
+The Latvian rifle regiments offered only symbolic resistance to the enemy and fled the battlefield.
+A large part of the riflemen surrendered or deserted from their units.
+Already in the early afternoon of the same day, the first Landeswehr units reached Riga.

-The street fighting in Riga continued until the morning of May 22.
-Separate units of armed Bolsheviks, militias and small troops tried to delay the progress of the Landeswehr and Iron Divisions.
-The Soviet authorities and their employees also left the city in a great hurry.
+Street fighting in Riga continued until the morning of May 22.
+Separate units of armed Bolsheviks, militias and small troops tried to delay the advance of the Landeswehr and Iron Divisions.
+Soviet institutions and their employees also left the city in great haste.
 Their escape was often accompanied by shots from the windows of houses.
 On May 23, the last Bolshevik units retreated behind Jugla.
-At the same time, the Separate Latvian Brigade, commanded by Jānis Balozs, arrived in Riga and was delayed in battles with the Bolsheviks in the northwest of Riga.
+At the same time, the Separate Latvian Brigade commanded by Jānis Baložs, which had been delayed in battles with the Bolsheviks northwest of Riga, entered Riga.

-After the May 22 fighting, more than two hundred fallen Bolsheviks remained on the streets of Riga.
-In the following days, the city cracked down on the victors' repression against the Bolsheviks who had remained in the city and those suspected of collaborating with them.
-The so-called "White Terror" began.
-Many innocent people suffered from these repressions and they were of a very ethnic nature - almost all the victims were Latvians.
-The exact number of victims of "White Terror" in Riga is unknown.
-Their estimates range from 500-700 to 5,000 people.
+After the battles of May 22, more than two hundred fallen Bolsheviks remained on the streets of Riga.
+In the following days, the city was subjected to repression by the victors against the Bolsheviks who had remained in the city and persons suspected of collaborating with them.
+The so-called “White Terror” began.
+Many innocent people suffered in these repressions and they had a pronounced ethnic character – almost all the victims were Latvians.
+The exact number of victims of the “White Terror” in Riga is unknown.
+Estimates range from 500-700 to as many as 5,000 people.

 More information sources